Multidimensional Graph Neural Networks for Wireless Communications: Sets, Graphs, Permutable Problems and Policies

 In this section, we first introduce the notions to be used throughout the paper, including sets, graphs, feature tensors, wireless policies, permutable problems, permutable functions, and permutable policies.
 Then, we classify the permutable problems into two categories.

 \emph{Set and permutation:} A set consists of unordered elements.
 A nested set is a set of sub-sets.
-The elements in a set or a sub-set and the sub-sets in a nested set can be permuted arbitrarily.
+The elements in a set or a sub-set, and the sub-sets in a nested set can be permuted arbitrarily.
 The elements in different sets or different nested sets can be permuted independently or dependently (i.e., permuted jointly), depending on the relation between the sets or the nested sets.

 \emph{Graph and feature tensor:} A graph is composed of vertices, edges, and the associated features.
 An edge is usually connected with two vertices.
 If an edge is connected with more than two vertices, then it is a hyper-edge.
 A vertex or edge may be associated with feature.
 The features of all vertices and all edges (or all hyper-edges) in a graph are called vertex-feature and edge-feature (or hyper-edge-feature) for short, respectively, which can be expressed as tensors.
-A high-order tensor have multiple dimensions.
-For example, in an order-two tensor (i.e., a matrix), the rows and the columns are respectively the first and second dimensions of the tensor.
 Representing features by tensors can reserve the high dimensional form of the data.
+An order-$M$ tensor ${\bf X} \in \mathbb{C}^{N_1\times N_2 \cdots \times N_M}$ or ${\bf X} \in \mathbb{R}^{N_1\times N_2 \cdots \times N_M}$ has $M$ dimensions (and $M$ indices).
+For example, an order-two tensor (i.e., a matrix) has two dimensions, where the rows and the columns are respectively its first and second dimensions.